adamd1116/adamd1116/README.md

 - 👋 Hi, I’m @adamd1116
-- 👀 I’m interested in cybersecurity and/or web development
+- 👀 I’m interested in stack overflow
-- 🌱 I’m currently learning python
+- 🌱 I’m currently programming
-- 💞️ I’m looking to collaborate on idk right now
+- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me? dont

 <!---